 This is not a complete list of all BCIT policies relating to students.
-Other policies, including Reassessment and Appeal Policy and Freedom of Information Policy are outlined in the 2000 Full-time Calendar.
+Other policies, including Reassessment and Appeal Policy and Freedom of Information Policy are outlined in the 1999 Full-time Calendar.
 Check with the Pre-Entry program head if you have any questions about policies.

 Assignment Details: You are required to complete all assignments-practice and graded-for this course as well as write the midterm and the final exam.
-IN-class assignments must be completed and handed in during the class in which they are given.
+In-class assignments must be completed and handed in during the class in which they are given.
 Any take-home assignments must be submitted at the beginning of the next class.

 If you miss an in-class assignment, it is your responsibility to arrange with the instructor to write it in another class or at another time under the instructor's supervision.
 If you fail to do so, you will receive a grade of zero for the assignment.
 Assignments received after other students' marked assignments have been returned will receive comments but no grade.
-You will have approx. one assignment per class, exclusive of the first class, Midterm Class, last regular class, and Final class.